Read Philosophical Gradients with voice, context, and method in the same frame.

 Prompt 1: What gradients of philosophical thought can we assesses against particular philosophers?

-Read the section as a small map: Gradients of Philosophical Thought, Metaphysical Gradients, and Epistemological Gradients should show the philosopher as a living argument, not as a nameplate with impressive dust.
+Read the section as a small map: Gradients of Philosophical Thought, Metaphysical Gradients, and Epistemological Gradients should show the philosopher as a living argument, not as a museum label with the dispute carefully drained out of it.

-Keep Gradients of Philosophical Thought distinct from Metaphysical Gradients: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep Gradients of Philosophical Thought distinct from Metaphysical Gradients: the page gets thinner when everything collapses into one respectful blur.

 Ontology